Uno (card game): Variations

 Many variations from standard gameplay exist, such as Elimination Uno, Speed Uno and Pirate Uno.

 On February 13, 2018, Mattel released a spin-off of Uno entitled Dos; the game is differentiated primarily by having a "center row" of discard piles, where pairs of cards that add up to the sum of a card on the top of one of the piles may be discarded.

-The game can be played with two decks of standard playing cards, if the jokers are marked up as the zeroes of the four suits, and the royalty treated as the special cards.
+The game can be played with two decks of standard playing cards if the jokers are marked up as the zeroes of the four suits and the royalty treated as the special cards.

+After mixed reviews for the original game, Mattel released another version of Dos titled Dos Second Edition, which plays more like Uno but still includes some rules from the original Dos.
+The new Dos has Skip, Reverse and Draw Two cards (which were not included in the original Dos) but retains the Wild Dos Card and the two discard piles.
+A new card was introduced known as the Wild Play Two Card, forcing the next player to play a minimum of two cards, if they can not they play nothing and draw two cards.
+Like Uno, players start with seven cards and the main way to win is by discarding all cards first.

 Spin-offs

 Slot machines

 In 2002, International Gaming Technology introduced a "pod concept" for grouping the prize winnings of similarly themed and newly released MegaJackpot games into one collective pool.
 Among these was the new Famous Games pod, unveiling two new Mattel-licensed machines, UNO Slots and Magic 8 Ball slots.
 In the following two years, additional properties were tied into the pod, along with the Video Slot versions of both UNO and Magic 8 Ball.

 The UNO slot machine featured a basic vertical 3 wheel system, along with 3 additional horizontal wheels that would activate when 3 UNO bonus symbols in any position were landed with the maximum bet wagered.
 Meanwhile, the UNO Video Slot Machine featured a 5 reel, 15 line Video system with additional UNO Attack and UNO Triple bonus games awarded based on the symbols landed.
 Both versions saw limited releases to various Native American gaming centers.